dwiva5/HBV-Team/README.md

-    Lastly, the introduced evaluation metrics such as the PICP and PINAW can be found under neuralhydrology/evaluation/metrics.py in which all the available metrics are stored.
+    Lastly, the introduced evaluation metrics such as the PICP and PINAW can be found here, in which all the metrics for deterministic evaluation can be found as well.

 ## Contributors